Mainakdeb/deepfake-shield/README.md

 * We use a pretrained [BlazeFace](https://github.com/hollance/BlazeFace-PyTorch) model (which can be retrained if needed) for extracting faces from images.
 * We trained a customized implementation of EfficientNet for classsifying the extracted faces accordingly.

 The model was trained using the ideal hyperparameters found using grid-search with `mlrun`.
-The training and evaluatoion logs were also tracked using `mlrun`
+The training and evaluation logs were also tracked using `mlrun`

 ![](/assets/pred_pipeline.png)
 ![](/assets/mlrun_util_train.png)